kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

-- **Pre-KEP.** The apiserver does not serve `compatibilityGroups` (it either doesn't know the field, or has the gate off, in which case it strips on writes and hides on reads).
+- **Pre-KEP.** The apiserver does not serve `compatibilityGroups` (it either doesn't know the field, or has the gate off, in which case it strips on writes).
 The scheduler sees no constraints and allocates as before this KEP.
 Drivers reject incompatible allocations at preparation time.
 - **Driver-only.** The apiserver persists and serves